ariacom/Seal-Report/README.md

 * .Net Framework 4.5
 * Database OLE DB, ODBC or SQLServer Drivers
 * For the Web Report Server: Internet Information Server with Application Development/ASP.Net 4.5 or greater
-* .NETCore 3.1 for the Web Report Server (limitations: use of the Web Report Scheduler only)
+* .NET Core 3.1 for the .NET Core deployment Web Report Server and the Seal Report Scheduler

 **For development:**